Survey Results - Trainee feedback on RPC

 Our business is built on mutual respect and trust.
 That’s where you come in.
 From day one, you’ll have contact with our partners; you’ll have contact with clients; and you’ll be given real responsibility.
 As a trainee, you could be assisting with large-scale global disputes, or offering business-critical commercial advice.

 What we’re looking for: Although proven academic ability is important (we require a 2(1) degree or above, not necessarily in law) we value personality, flexibility, energy, creative thinking, business sense, loyalty and diversity just as highly.

 What you’ll do: As a trainee, we believe you’ll deliver your best if you’re free to be you.
 And that means being able to ask questions openly, being supported to develop your strengths, and having the right opportunities to grow.
 Our physical offices are non-hierarchical and open plan.
 This means from day one you’ll be sitting close to a partner.
-In our virtual office, we use video call technology to ensure support is available and to maintain our non-hierarchical culture.
+In our virtual office, we use video call and messaging technology to ensure support is available and to maintain our non-hierarchical culture.
 Whether you’re handling complex insurance claims, resolving large-scale global disputes, or providing commercial advice and transactional support, your opinions will be listened to and respected.

 We’re all unique.
 And that’s why RPC’s benefits package is, too.
 We respect we’re all real people with passions, families and lives away from our desks.
 So we offer you the chance to tailor your benefits, offering choice and flexibility to everyone who works here.